ember-learn/guides-source/guides/release/getting-started/quick-start.md

 One thing that makes Ember special is that every app you create has a _lot_ in common with apps that other people have made.
 This means that chances are good that you can connect with other developers who share both your interests and technical challenges.
-Visit the [Ember Community page](https://emberjs.com/community/) to learn about the ways you can get connect.
+Visit the [Ember Community page](https://emberjs.com/community/) to learn about the ways you can get connected.
 Find a nearby meetup, ask questions, follow a newsletter, and more!
 We hope to see you around!